junkerm/specmate/documentation/specmate-quick-start.md

 ![alt text](https://github.com/tobi321/specmate/blob/patch-1/documentation/images/CEG-Graph.png "CEG Graph")

 When a node has multiple incoming connections you can change the type of the node.
-When the node is of type OR only one predecessor nodes need to be fulfilled.
-When using AND as the type of the node all predecessors need to be fulfilled.
+When the node is of type OR only one predecessor node need to be fulfilled.
+All Predecessors need to be fulfilled when the connection type is set to AND.

 ### Modeling with Process Diagrams